 NOTE: This step in optional, but we like the little bit of extra stability it provides for a super smooth finish.

-- Pin the pom-pom trim around the wrong side of pillow back square, overlapping it in the center of one side.
+- Pin the pom-pom trim around the right side of pillow back square, overlapping it in the center of one side.
 Trim off excess poms at the overlap.

 - Be careful to position the poms around the corner.
 You want to try to get a pom drop at each corner.